-Although DraftKings launched after those other top Virginia sportsbooks did, the company is looking to make up ground.
+Although DraftKings launched after those other top Virginia online sportsbooks did, the company is looking to make up ground.
 As a result, on any weekday, both new and existing players can give try SGPs for free on any NFL game.

 If it’s your first same game parlay at DraftKings, you’ll either win your bet, or you’ll get refunded via site credit if it loses, up to $25.